hermeznetwork/docs/docs/developers/coordinator.md

 curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X GET http://localhost:8086/v1/state
 ```

-When the time to forge acutioned slots comse, the node you supplied will be the one forging the upcoming batches.
+When the time to forge the acutioned slots comes, the node you supplied will be the one forging the upcoming batches.